theOGognf/private_poker/README.md

 # Non-goals

-I use this project to learn Rust and play poker with friends and family.
+I use this project to learn Rust and to play poker with friends and family.
 I'm probably disinterested in anything related to this project that doesn't fit those goals.
-Specifically, the following are ommitted from **pp** and left as an exercise to forkers:
+Specifically, the following features are ommitted from this project and left as an exercise to
+forkers:

-- Integrating or scaling servers with orchestration layers
+- Server orchestration or scaling
-- Persistent storage and/or backups of game data
+- Persistent storage or backups of game data
-- UIs besides the already-implemented TUI
+- UIs beyond the TUI

 # Acknowledgements